puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 The `puppet preview` command compiles, compares, and asserts a baseline catalog and a preview catalog for one or several nodes.
 This agent must have checked in with the master at least one time prior to running `preview`, so that the node's facts are available to the master.
 If this is a new agent, you can run `puppet agent -t` on the agent to have it check in with the master before you use `puppet preview`.

 The compilation of the baseline catalog takes place in the environment configured for the node (unless overridden with the option `--baseline_environment`).
 The compilation of the preview catalog takes place in the environment designated by `--preview_environment`.
-The following code will generate a preview for the preview environment named 'future_production' on the node 'mynode'.
+The following code will generate a preview for the preview environment named 'future_production' on the node 'mynode':

 ~~~
 puppet preview --preview_environment future_production mynode